chapel-lang/chapel/doc/rst/language/spec/interoperability.rst

   .. note::

-     Note that a challenge to this last approach is that certain C types—particularly integers—can vary in size between
+     Note that a challenge to this last approach is that certain C types—particularly integers—can vary in size across
-     implementations, making the second approach safer from a portability perspective, when applicable.
+     implementations.
+As a result, using the type aliases in :mod:`CTypes` for such cases is safer from a portability perspective.

 .. _Referring_to_External_C_Types: